 Once completed, ask for a copy of the police report.
 This may help resolve any disputes that come up.

-File Claim With Identity Theft Insurance
+7. File a Claim With Identity Theft Insurance

 Identity theft insurance is becoming more common thanks to the rise in theft rates.
 It can cover costs such as postage and notarization required for recovering your identity.